Home | About me | Contact | Privacy

 Signs, signs, everywhere are signs

 There are an estimated 20 million traffic signs in Germany, or about one every 28 meters!
 Many Germans describe their streetscape as a "sign forest" (Schilderwald) due to the abundance of traffic signs, so you'll need to pay extra special attention in areas with many signs so that you don't miss an important one.
-Be especially on lookout for for "do not enter" signs Do not enter and "one way" signs One way -- miss one of these and you might become the new hood ornament on a bus or delivery truck.

 To avoid the one-way maze, use larger two-way avenues and boulevards to get as close to your destination as possible, then use the one-ways as needed to finish the job.
 If you get lost in the one-way rat trap, be warned that a couple of right turns could put you in France instead of back where you started.

 Traffic signals are usually easy to see, but sometimes right-of-way signs may be difficult to spot.
-Also, look closely for parking or no parking signs before you park on the street to make sure that you may legally park there (more about this in the next section.)
+Also, look closely for parking or no-parking signs before you park on the street to make sure that you may legally park there (more about this in the next section.)
 Especially watch for the many obscure driveways marked with "Ausfahrt freihalten" ("do not block the exit") signs or you may return to find that the police have performed their magic and made your car disappear.
 Some money will have to disappear from your wallet to make the car reappear.

-Keep driveway clear
+Keep exit clear sign

 Don't block driveway sign